takejohn/takejohn/README.md

 [日本語](/README-ja.md)

 This is Take-John, pronounced as “Také-John”, a university student in Japan.
-I am learning C, Java, JavaScript and Python.
+I am learning C, Java, JavaScript, and Python.

-Currently my interest is developing plugins of SpigotMC, an extention of Minecraft servers.
+My interest is developing plugins for SpigotMC, an extension of Minecraft servers.
-I also interested in Skript, a language to create plugins easily than Java.
+I am also interested in Skript, a language for creating plugins more easily than Java.

 I love to help others!